 Delicious Dog Food Recipes

-There is probably several books on the market that give their interpretation of recipes for dogs.
-However, Dinner For Dogs by a lady called Henrietta Morrison that was published in 2012 not only gives 50 tasty recipes for which she had the help of a vet, but also gives tips and advice.
+There are probably several books on the market that give their interpretation of recipes for dogs.
+However, Dinner For Dogs by a lady called Henrietta Morrison that was published in 2012 not only gives 50 tasty recipes for which she had the help of a vet but also gives tips and advice.
 There is also an experimental version published in 2015.

 She gives information on how to keep your dog happy and healthy, while also helping to reduce the cost of your vet bills.